ttappr/btree/README.md

 the order increases - the internal array is simply that: an array.

 So the tree's order can be fine tuned to find the sweet spot for performance.
-Applications that infrequently mutate the tree can benefit from larger orders, while for the opposite case, smaller orders can be set.
+Applications that deal with very large data sets and infrequently mutate the tree can benefit from larger orders, while smaller orders can be set for scenarios dealing with relatively small numbers of keys, or that perform a majority of insertion and deletion operations.

+Tuning the order can be used as a way to optimize the caching of data by the CPU.
+The size of the type used for keys would influence the choice of order.

 ## Example Code